Abdunazarov/chat/README.md

 ```

 ## Walkthrough
 Register a user in order to start using the app.
 A user has to add contacts (add existing users to contact list) in `Add contacts` section.
-You can search for the user you are looking or choose any random user shown below.
+You can search for the user you are looking for or choose any random user shown below.
 You can start conversation right after clicking to a user, which are automatically added to your contact list and can be found under `You contacts`.